|

 of 1968, Ross Rowland, Jr., a successful Wall Street commodities

-broker, approached the Association of American Railroads (AAR) to
+broker and railfan, approached the Association of American Railroads (AAR) to

 see what the railroad industry had planned for next year's hundredth